subhodeeps/subhodeeps.github.io/_books/2022-05-02-a-certain-hunger.md

 > We talk about love like it's an involuntary act.
 We fall into love, like a hole, a puddle, an elevator shaft.
 We never step mindfully into love.
 Love we seem to think, requires a loss of control; love necessitates that vertiginous giving over to gravity; love wants you to have no choice.

 I enjoyed it.
 But, just as I don't go around asking people to read American Psycho, I would not recommend it to anyone offhand.
-But then again